jhb300/project_submission_hai_performer/README.md

 - gdelt_web_crawl.ipynb: Notebook to execute the retrieval of the GDELT data between 2014 and 2015.

 ### Data Engineering
 - exploration: All exploratory notebooks that do preprocessing and transformation on the auxiliary/related cnbc_news dataset as well as on GDELT.
-The notebook containing the track record measuring the market performance of the model is included here too.
+The track_record notebook contains the track record measures the market performance of the model.
+The track_record_comparison notebook compares two models that were trained with the same hyperparameters, but one with the GDelt dataset and the other one without it.
 - financial_ts: Central directory containing all processed financial data (indices and related time series), serving as a single point of truth w.r.t. the financial data for the modelling workstream.
 - nlp_data: Contains the preprocessed cnbc_news dataset, ready for clustering by the modelling workstream.
 - src: Contains preprocessing scripts for the cnbc_news dataset and for transforming the clustered cnbc_news data into time series with weekly frequency.
 The util directory contains helper scripts that are used by both the exploratory notebooks and the preprocessing scripts.